Individual Therapy & Relational Work

 I work in a way that is paced, intentional, and attentive to how easily people can feel pressured or misunderstood in therapeutic spaces.

-Over time, therapy often supports:
+Over time, this work often leads to:

-• Reduced shame, self-blame, and chronic emotional tension
+Reduced shame, self-blame, and chronic emotional tension

 Common concerns explored in this work

 These experiences are often explored in therapy when shaped by emotionally unsafe, neglectful, or controlling relational environments.
+This can include dynamics involving emotional abuse, gaslighting, or subtle forms of control, even when it wasn’t obvious at the time.

 Anxiety and Depression after emotionally unsafe relationships